Kra09-kp/AgroAI_chatbot/README.md

 This project was created for learning purposes, aiming to develop a chatbot to assist farmers with their agricultural queries.
 If you encounter any issues or have suggestions for improvement, please feel free to reach out.
 Your feedback is greatly appreciated!

----

-I hope this README file helps you get started with your project.
-If you have any other questions, feel free to ask! 🙂

----

 [Back to the main menu](#agroai-chatbot-🌾🤖)